Rahul24-06/Computer-pointer-Controller-using-Gaze-Estimation/README.md

 ![Benchmark results of INT8 Model](images/int8_benchmark.png "Benchmark results of INT8 Model")

 ## Results
-*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
-For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

 The Inference is done on four different devices.
 1. Intel Core i5-6500TE CPU